 What you’re not seeing is that everyone makes mistakes.
 Everyone gives a wrong answer on occasion.
 But does everyone think that’s an indicator of their mental aptitude?
 No way!

 Evidence to the contrary will be all around you, but because you’re only focused on being inadequate in that area, your brain (thanks to a formation at the brainstem called the Reticular Activating System) will “show you” only things related to that belief.

 The “proof” shown to you will reinforce that limiting belief, and it will grow to seem true—limiting you in countless ways.

 “Whether you think you can, or you think you can’t, you’re right.” -Henry Ford.

-If you’re ready to weed out the beliefs that are holding you back, schedule a complimentary consultation.
+If you’re ready to weed out the beliefs that are holding you back, Sign up for your free 30-minute session.